 The Stevens Fund is part of a long-standing tradition that invites alumni, parents, friends, faculty members and staff to actively invest in the future of Stevens Institute of Technology by contributing flexible funds for opportunities and initiatives that enrich the University.

-On April 6, Stevens celebrated the accomplishments of 13 remarkable individuals at the inaugural Stevens Awards Gala in midtown Manhattan.
+On March 28, Stevens celebrated the accomplishments of 12 remarkable individuals at the third annual Stevens Awards Gala in midtown Manhattan.
+Read more

 Providing financial aid through scholarships is a core commitment of Stevens.
 The ability to increase the financial aid packages that we offer to students and their families is due to the generosity of our alumni and friends who graciously fund endowed and fellowship scholarships every year.